espressif/vscode-esp-idf-extension/README.md

   - Run `code ${YOUR_PROJECT_DIR}` from the command line.
 - Check you have installed the [Prerequisites](#Prerequisites)
 - (OPTIONAL) Press <kbd>F1</kbd> and type **ESP-IDF: Select where to save configuration settings**, which can be User settings, Workspace settings or workspace folder settings.
 Please take a look at [Working with multiple projects](./docs/MULTI_PROJECTS.md) for more information.
 Default is User settings.
 - On the first time using the extension, press <kbd>F1</kbd> and type **ESP-IDF: Configure ESP-IDF extension** to open the extension configuration wizard.
-This will install ESP-IDF and tools and configure the extension.
+This will install ESP-IDF, ESP-IDF tools, create a virtual python environment with ESP-IDF and this extension python packages and configure the extension settings with these values.

-  > **NOTE:** Please take a look at [SETUP](./docs/SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial for details about extension configuration.
+  > **NOTE:** Please take a look at [SETUP](./docs/SETUP.md) documentation or the [Install](./docs/tutorial/install.md) tutorial for details about extension setup and configuration.

 - Press <kbd>F1</kbd> and type **ESP-IDF: Show Examples Projects** to create a new project from ESP-IDF examples.

 - Configure the `.vscode/c_cpp_properties.json` as explained in [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md).
-There is a default configuration that should work but you might want to modify it to your needs.
+There is a default configuration that should work when you create a new project with the extension commands but you might want to modify it to your needs.

   > **Note:** If you want to get code navigation and ESP-IDF function references, the [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) can be used to resolve header/source links.
 By default, projects created with **ESP-IDF: Create project from extension template** or **ESP-IDF: Show Examples Projects** tries to resolve headers by manually recursing ESP-IDF directory sources with the `Tag Parser` engine.
 This can be optimized by building the project first and configure your project to use `build/compile_commands.json` as explained in [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md).

+  > **NOTE:** You should set `"C_Cpp.intelliSenseEngine": "Tag Parser"` in your settings.json if you are not using the compile_commands.json approach.

 - Do some coding!
 - Check you set the correct port of your device by pressing <kbd>F1</kbd>, typing **ESP-IDF: Select port to use:** and choosing the serial port your device is connected.